How did people survive the holocaust?

 (The main entrance to Auschwitz, the words above the gate reads “arbeit macht frei” a German phrase meaning “work sets you free”)

 The holocaust isn’t restricted to the deaths that happened in the concentration camps but rather the name given to the mass genocide itself.
-Thousands of people were shot in the streets or died from wounds or illness caused by the conditions they were forced to live in.
+Thousands of people were shot in the streets or died from wounds or illnesses caused by the conditions they were forced to live in.

 So how did people actually survive the holocaust?

-As much of a cop-out answer as it may seem, the number one factor to surviving the holocaust was luck.
+As much of a cop-out answer as it may seem, the number one factor in surviving the holocaust was luck.
 When someone was sent to a concentration camp they had a life expectancy of less than one month, with the stronger ones usually being worked to death and dying of starvation instead of the gas chambers.
-The chances of being able to escape one of these camps was next to nothing because after the first few days, people simply didn’t have the energy to make their way through several barbed wire fences with tools they didn’t have, and then be able to escape the guards and dogs in hot pursuit.
+The chances of being able to escape one of these camps were next to nothing because, after the first few days, people simply didn’t have the energy to make their way through several barbed wire fences with tools they didn’t have, and then be able to escape the guards and dogs in hot pursuit.
 To survive the holocaust you had a very limited number of options, all of which would rely on being lucky enough to be in the right place at the right time.

 Escape

 Even though it was close to impossible, it was still worth trying to escape the camp you were in.
 In the biggest and most notorious camp of the war, Auschwitz, there were 928 people who were recorded as trying to escape, of which 196 attempts were successful but some of those were later re-captured.
-Most of the people who tried to escape the camp were Polish making up 439 of the 928 attempts, with the remainder being made up of Soviet prisoners, criminal prisoners, allied prisoners of war and Jewish civilians.
-The vast majority of these escape attempts took place on the work camps outside the main walls of Auschwitz, something you would only be doing if the inspecting officer considered you strong enough to work.
-If left inside the camp you would be faced with starvation until you were killed in one of the gas chambers, but escaping from inside the walls is almost unheard of.
+Most of the people who tried to escape the camp were Polish making up 439 of the 928 attempts, with the remainder being made up of Soviet prisoners, criminal prisoners, allied prisoners of war, and Jewish civilians.

 Home nation protection

 There were many countries in Europe who were very much against the anti-Semitism of the Nazi regime, even if they couldn’t say so openly.
-After the final order was given, nations allied with or under the control of the Nazi’s were expected to send their Jewish citizens to the concentration camps, but many either refused or took measures to hide their Jewish people.
+After the final order was given, nations allied with or under the control of the Nazis were expected to send their Jewish citizens to the concentration camps, but many either refused or took measures to hide their Jewish people.
 Bulgaria and Finland are two of the nations that refused to deport their Jewish citizens, and nations directly within the Nazi’s reach like Denmark took measures to smuggle their people by boat to the neutral country of Sweden.

 Hide